aaron-jx-li/am207_project/README.md

 ```

 The above command trains an SAE for every _even_ layer of Llama 3 8B, using all available GPUs.
 It accumulates gradients over 8 minibatches, and splits each minibatch into 2 microbatches before feeding them into the SAE encoder, thus saving a lot of memory.
 It also loads the model in 8-bit precision using `bitsandbytes`.
 This command requires no more than 48GB of memory per GPU on an 8 GPU node.

-## TODO

-There are several features that we'd like to add in the near future:
-- [x] Distributed Data Parallel (HIGH PRIORITY)
-- [x] Implement AuxK loss for preventing dead latents (HIGH PRIORITY)
-- [x] Sharding / tensor parallelism for the SAEs (and model too?)
-- [x] Support for skipping layers
-- [ ] Support for caching activations
-- [ ] Evaluate SAEs with KL divergence when grafted into the model

-If you'd like to help out with any of these, please feel free to open a PR!
-You can collaborate with us in the sparse-autoencoders channel of the EleutherAI Discord.